CeceliaShuai-xy/CSF_Shuai_Wang/csf_assign03/README.txt

 5. If we only change the num_block, we can compare Exp 1 vs. Exp 5, Exp 2 vs. Exp 6, etc., and we observe that higher num_block led to higher load/store misses but lower total cycles.
-    Since this result is kind of ambiguous, we added a few additional experiments with num_set=32, different num_blocks and byte sizes to keep capacity the same (512K), and with lru, WA+WB.
+    We also added a few additional experiments with num_set=32, different num_blocks and byte sizes to keep capacity the same (512K), and with lru, WA+WB.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -- - - - - - - - - - -
     Here are the experiments:
     Experiment 21: